dev-zaid/Pyrex-ETHGlobal25/inr-seller-agent/README.md

 ## Notes
 - The agent only reserves and executes payouts; reservation status updates are handled by another coordinating service.
+- All order/reservation CRUD goes through the orderbook-service HTTP endpoints—no direct database access.
 - Monitor reservations via the orderbook service to ensure unsettled orders are committed or released.
 - Each seller can run an isolated container; the service is stateless and supports concurrent requests by validating and dispatching Razorpay calls per order.